CLCStriders/striders/pages/fixtures.md

 ---

-The CLC Striders have a strong showing a large variety of races in the local race calendar.
+<p>The CLC Striders have a strong showing a large variety of races in the local race calendar.
 The committee have gathered a list of key races for the club throughout the year.
-The fixture list is below:
+The fixture list is below:</p>